wickworks/witchdice/README.md

   (add other statistics)
   ("if fails by 5 or more" saving throws, see drow)
 - monster search: don't show any until search filter applied.
 Add to front of recent list if searching, otherwise perserve recent list order.
 Clear filter after clicking monster while filtering
-- paralyzation//assassin; all attacks are crits

 - vulnerability, resistance, immunity

 #### other games ####
 - Lancer?
+- Royal game of UR

 ### Antiracism corner ####